marcopennekamp/lore/specification/traits-structs.md

 - **Ad-hoc envelope types:** Lore will support envelope types.
 To make "type all the things!" particularly easy, Lore allows you to **create ad-hoc open envelope types when defining structs:**

   ```
-  struct Position {
+  struct Position
     x: Real as X
     y: Real as Y
     z: Real as Z
-  }
+  end
   ```

-  Each envelope type becomes part of the (companion) namespace of the struct , so the code above implicitly declares the following:
+  Each envelope type becomes part of the (companion) module of the struct , so the code above implicitly declares the following:

   ```
-  namespace Position {
+  module Position
     envelope X(Real)
     envelope Y(Real)
     envelope Z(Real)
-  }
+  end
   ```

   However, the ad-hoc definition has the additional advantage that **envelope types are constructed internally**.
 Take the following example:

   ```
-  struct Account {
+  struct Account
     id: Int as Id
     name: String as Name
     score: Real as Score
-  }
+  end

   let jeremy = Account(1, "Jeremy", 15.37)
   > jeremy.id : Account.Id
   > jeremy.name : Account.Name
   > jeremy.score : Account.Score
   ```

   The constructor takes the underlying values as arguments and doesn't require any envelope boilerplate.

 - **Attaching properties at run-time:** Adding properties to arbitrary structs and shapes could be very powerful combined with structural dispatch.
 (Especially to dynamically add components to a struct.)